jtkovacs/jtkovacs.github.io/REFS/databases.md

 In the real world, we usually normalize only up to the 3rd Normal Form: TRUE

 Design by decomposition avoids redundancy and its consequences (update & deletion anomalies).
 First, specify “mega” relations and dependencies to capture real-world constraints on the data; then, decompose into better (i.e., normalized) relations.

-__Functional dependency (FD)__, `A→B`: The same A is always linked with the same B, although the reverse is not necessarily true.
-In predicate logic, a FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
-This generalizes to multiple attributes: `A1, A2, …, An → B1, B2, …, Bm.` FDs are used in DB compression and query optimization.

-- trivial FD: `A→B & B⊆A`
-- nontrivial FD: `A→B & B⊈A`
-- completely nontrivial FD: `A→B & A∩B=∅`
-- transitive property: `A→B & B→C ⇒ A→C`
-- the __closure__ of A, {A}\*, is all attributes functionally determined by A
-- __keys__ are attributes whose closure encompasses all attributes in a relation
-- `S2`, a set of FDs, follows from `S1` if every relation satisfying `S1` also satisfies `S2`
-- `S2`, set of FDs, is equivalent to `S1` if exactly the same FDs follow from `S1` and `S2`

-Describe what Transitive Dependency is and give an example.

-If a functional dependency exists between X and Y, and a functional dependency exists between Y and Z, then a transitive dependency exists between X and Z. Transitive dependencies create problems in relational databases so they are typically removed during normalization.
-As an example, consider a table (perhaps in a bookstore database) with three attributes: ISBN, TITLE, AUTHOR, PHONE NUMBER.
-ISBN is the primary key; TITLE and AUTHOR are functionally dependent on it; but PHONE NUMBER is functionally dependent on AUTHOR, not on ISBN.
-Therefore a transitive dependency exists between PHONE NUMBER and ISBN.

 [__Boyce Codd normal form__ (BCNF)](http://stackoverflow.com/questions/2718420/candidate-keys-from-functional-dependencies) is when, for all FDs `A→B`, A is the key.
 To achieve BCNF, find FDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with `A→B` violating BCNF; decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A, rest); repeat.